Skip to Content

 vovk.config.{js,cjs,mjs}

-The config file is used to define options for the CLI, update template definitions, and customize other settings.
-In some cases, it’s optional, since the CLI can use default options or flags, but for more advanced usage, it’s recommended to create a config file.
+The configuration file defines options for the CLI, updates template definitions, and customizes other settings.
+In many cases, it’s optional because the CLI can rely on defaults or flags.
+For more advanced use, creating a config file is recommended.

 Valid Config File Names

-The config can be implemented either as a CJS module or as an ESM module.
-It supports the following extensions: .js, .cjs, .mjs, and can be stored at the root of the project as well as in the .config folder.
+The config can be authored as either a CJS or ESM module.
+It supports the following extensions: .js, .cjs, .mjs, and can live either at the project root or inside the .config folder.
 In other words, the following paths are valid:

 • vovk.config.js